Open Accessibility Menu

 Do I get to pick my own research topics?

 When you match with Southwest General, you will be asked about your personal research interests.
 From there, our preceptors will help brainstorm research ideas that are both feasible for a residency project and also valuable to the institution.
-Using these ideas as a starting point, the resident and their assigned research advisor will decide on the topic and the design of the final project.
-Our Residency Research Committee will be with you every step of the way, including providing access to a statistician!
+Using these ideas as a starting point, the resident and their research team will decide on the topic and design of the final project.
+Our Residency Research Committee will be with you every step of the way.

 How does the teaching certificate program work?